Wild Maine Blueberries

 DownEast Acadia is famous for its “lowbush blueberry” better known as the wild blueberry.

-The wild blueberry is the official state fruit of Maine, and most certainly the folks of DownEast Acadia are “wild” for the dark blue gems.
+The wild blueberry is the official state fruit of Maine, and most certainly the folks of DownEast Acadia are “wild” for these blue gems.
 The region leads the way in making Maine the single-largest overall producer of blueberries in the United States.

 True Maine Fall Foliage